learn-english-community/learn-english-bot/README.md

 3. Build the project using Gradle:
 	`./gradlew build`

+## TODO
+We have a Trello bot for our task list!
+You should check it out [here](https://trello.com/b/41aqc4OD/discord-bot).

 ## Contributing
 Contributions to the Learn English Bot are welcome!
 Make sure that you check out the [CONTRIBUTING](CONTRIBUTING) file for more details!